 The Mediterranean diet (MED), characterized by a high consumption of plant-based foods, less red meat, and using olive oil as the main source of fat, is one of the healthiest diets.
-A recent study found that MED might also prolong brain health and function in cognitively healthy middle-aged individuals.1
+A study found that MED might also prolong brain health and function in cognitively healthy middle-aged individuals.1

 According to an earlier systematic review of cohort studies and randomized controlled trials, adherence to MED was associated with a lower risk of cognitive decline and Alzheimer’s disease (AD).2 A new study conducted at NYU School of Medicine/Weill Cornell Medical College (New York, NY) went one step further by investigating whether adherence to MED affected well-established AD biomarkers longitudinally.1

 This study included 70 cognitively normal individuals (ages 30-60) who underwent dietary examinations and brain imaging-based biomarker assessments at baseline and again 2-3 years later.1 Dietary data obtained from the food frequency questionnaire were used to determine adherence to MED, and participants were divided into higher adherence group (n=34) and lower adherence group (n=36).
 The main outcomes include changes in glucose metabolism in temporal cortex (an indicator of neuronal dysfunction), β-amyloid deposition (a marker strongly implicated in AD), and gray matter volume.

 - At baseline, the low MED adherence group exhibited reduced metabolic rates of glucose and increased β-amyloid deposition in AD-affected areas compared with the high MED adherence group